SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   - Area
   distance: 10 burst
   target: Each ally
-  effect: Each target shifts up to their speed or takes the Defend action.
+  effect: 'Each target shifts up to their speed or takes the Defend action. '
 - name: Solo Act
   type: Villain Action
   cost: 2 VP